Knot contact homology as a planar limit of Chern-Simons theory: Comparison with knot contact homology

 \section{Comparison with knot contact homology}

-In \cref{sec:background,sec:comparison}, we will consider a fixed knot $K$ and compare the invariant $\ourab K$ with knot contact homology.
-Then, in \cref{sec:links}, we turn to the difficulties raised by considering a more general link and in \cref{sec:augmentation} discuss connections to augmentation varieties.
+In \cref{sec:background,sec:comparison}, we consider a fixed knot $K$ and compare the invariant $\ourab K$ with knot contact homology.
+Then, in \cref{sec:links}, we turn to the difficulties raised by more general links, and in \cref{sec:augmentation} we discuss connections to augmentation varieties.